You want smart political talk without the meltdowns?

 Okay, fine.

-Now there's legal surveillance, for example, I would hope and expect that our national security agency and our intelligence agencies are surveilling our enemies like Iran and China and Russia.
+For example, I would hope and expect that our national security agency and our intelligence agencies are surveilling our enemies like Iran and China and Russia.

-That would be in our best national security interest.
+All right, that would be in our best national security interest.

 In the process of doing their surveillance job, well, they may incidentally pick up innocent Americans that are in communication with the people that they're surveilling.

-Maybe me or maybe somebody that works in the Trump transition team, maybe the president-elect, or maybe candidate Trump.
+Maybe me or maybe somebody that works in the Trump transition team, maybe the president-elect or maybe candidate Trump.

 Okay, that surveillance is illegal.

-You we have protections.
+We have protections.

-You're not allowed to surveil innocent Americans, the government is not, without violating laws because you need warrants to get permission to use surveillance techniques against Americans.
+The government is not, without violating laws because you need warrants to get permission to use surveillance techniques against Americans.

 When that happens, Americans still are to be treated with their constitutional rights.

-And that means they're supposed to minimize the conversations, not unmask, remember the word unmask the identity of the American involved, and if you leak it, that is a felony.
+And that means they're supposed to minimize the conversations, not unmask, remember the word unmask, the identity of the American involved.

-You understand what's at play here.
+You understand what's at play here?

 I'll explain more when we get back.

-Twenty-five now till the top of the hour, eight hundred nine four one Sean.
+25 now till the top of the hour, 800-941, Sean.

 All right, watching developments on the health care bill unfold.

-Doubtful about Thursday, possible but doubtful, but certainly progress is clearly being made, and uh I like the comments of of some of the Freedom Caucus members, uh, our friend Jamie DuPrice sent over earlier today that, you know, if giving states the right to set essential health benefits to be covered by health insurance policy sold in their state, that's awesome.
+Our friend Jamie Dupree sent over earlier today that, you know, if giving states the right to set essential health benefits to be covered by health insurance policies sold in their state, that's awesome.

-That is a big change because that means that the cost, for example, if if like, for example, I shouldn't have a rate just because I'm a 50-year-old, 55-year-old guy, and some other 55-year-old guy, all right, he drinks a bottle of gin a day, smokes three packs of cigarettes, never exercises.
+That is a big change because that means that the cost, for example, if, like, for example, I shouldn't have a rate just because I'm a 50-year-old, 55-year-old guy.

-I mean, because you you just can't believe the desire of some in the media to just protect the administration.
+I mean, because you just can't believe the desire of some in the media to just protect the administration.

-Now, this is the same media that colluded and helped try to get Hillary elected, same media that never vetted Obama, the same media that never told you the truth about his failed record.
+Now, this is the same media that colluded and helped try to get Hillary elected.

 And then what sounded like a pre-prepared interview with Andrea Mitchell today.

-You know, where is Woodward and Bernstein?
+Where is Woodward and Bernstein?

 These are the people that are so concerned about the truth and just their hatred for Trump.